Strongest Wood Glue: What Are The 9 Best Woodworking Glues?

 How to clean up wood glue

-Clean wet glue with a damp cloth to wipe away excess PVA glue or cascamite glue, don’t try to clean the others until dry.
-If the glue has dried, it can be scraped off with a chisel plane or a card scraper after it has cured.
+Clean wet glue with water and a cloth to wipe away excess PVA glue or cascamite glue, don’t try to clean the others until dry.
+If the glue is dry, it can be scraped off with a chisel plane or a card scraper after it has cured.

 When using glue, cleaning up any messes quickly is important.
-If the glue is allowed to dry, it can be difficult (sometimes impossible) to clean.
-Here are a few tips for cleaning up other wood glue:
+If you allow the glue to dry, cleanup can be difficult (sometimes impossible).
+Here are a few tips to remove glue:

-• If polyurethane has dried, dissolve it with mineral spirits or turpentine.
-Read the label carefully before using any solvents, as some can be harmful if inhaled.
+• If polyurethane has cured, dissolve it with mineral spirits or turpentine.
+Study the label carefully before using any solvents, as some can be harmful if inhaled.

 • Sprinkle a lint-free cloth generously with acetone and rub over ca glue; it works but is slow progress.